OpenJavaCard/openjavacard-tools/doc/cards.md

 These cards come without an SSD package, so they have only one security domain.

+#### Giesecke &amp; Devrient

+The following G&amp;D cards seem to work:

+ * SmartCafe Expert 3.2
+ * SmartCafe Expert 7.0 (SCP03 seems to have broken RENC)

 #### NXP

-The following NXP cards have been used as development targets:
+The following kinds of NXP cards have been used as development targets:

+ * JCOP 2.4.?
+R?
+(JavaCard 3.0.4)
+   * J3H145 (Dual-interface, 144k)
  * JCOP 2.4.2 R3 (JavaCard 3.0.1, GlobalPlatform 2.2.1, SCP02-55)
    * J2E145 (Contact-only, 144k)
  * JCOP 2.4.2 R2 (JavaCard 3.0.1, GlobalPlatform 2.2, SCP02-55)